rehierl/node-tree-outliner/3-2-0-design-3.md

 **CLARIFICATION**
 The root node is a type-1 sectioning node.

-That is, because the root's first child must belong to the declared section.
-In addition to that, there are no outer nodes that are subsequent to it.
-Because of that, no other type of sectioning node can match the root node.
+As mentioned before, the root node must declare its own section.
+In addition to that, even the first child of the root must belong to the root section.
+Because of that, the root node matches the definition of a type-1 sectioning node.

 <!-- ======================================================================= -->
 ## type-2, next sibling